Gastro- how to self-treat

 • It can range from a mild tummy upset for a day or two with mild diarrhoea, to severe diarrhoea and being sick (vomiting) for several days or longer.
 Many different germs (viruses, bacteria and other microbes) can cause gastroenteritis.
 In most situations, gastro can be managed safely at home.

-• The majority of gastroenteritis cases are viral, but it may also be caused by eating food infected with bacteria- the most common culprits are Campylobacter, Salmonella and Escherichia coli (usually shortened to E. coli)- in this scenario case, it’s often referred to as “food poisoning”.
+• The majority of gastroenteritis cases are viral, but it may also be caused by eating food infected with bacteria- the most common culprits are Campylobacter, Salmonella and Escherichia coli (usually shortened to E. coli)- in this case, it’s often referred to as “food poisoning”.

 Request a medical certificate